 As you can see, changing the APN setting on your phone is very simple.
 Accuracy is the key to success with this process.
 If you enter any information incorrectly when setting up a new APN, it can mess things up.
 Everything has to be exact, including any spacing, punctuation, and characters.

-Getting the information from Straight Talk, T-Mobile, Sprint, and all other carriers that offer cell phone plans is quick and simple.
+Getting the information from the carriers that offer cheap cell phone plans is quick and simple.
 Once you have entered the information onto your phone, you can simply save it and you're good to go.

 The first step in switching to a new network usually involves inputting your IMEI number to determine device compatibility.
 Check out our step-by-step guide to learn how to find your IMEI number.